Industry Knowledge

 MSICs are for commercial maritime security zones under the Maritime Transport and Offshore Facilities Security Act 2003.
 Naval bases are managed by the Department of Defence and are not subject to MSIC regulations (see the scope of r.
 6.07A(1)).

 Only if they are declared maritime security zones.
-Most small harbors are not.
+Most small harbours are not.

-Small boat harbors generally do not require MSICs unless they are declared maritime security zones (r.
+Small boat harbours generally do not require MSICs unless they are declared maritime security zones (r.
 6.07A(1)(c); r.
-6.07B)
+6.07B).

 Details